conda-forge/r-randomforestsrc-feedstock/README.md

 Feedstock license: BSD 3-Clause

-Summary: Fast OpenMP parallel processing for Breiman's random forests for survival, competing risks, regression and classification based on Ishwaran and Kogalur's popular random survival forests (RSF) package.
-Handles missing data and now includes multivariate, unsupervised forests and quantile regression.
-New fast interface using subsampling.
+Summary: Fast OpenMP parallel computing of Breiman's random forests for survival, competing risks, regression and classification based on Ishwaran and Kogalur's popular random survival forests (RSF) package.
+Handles missing data and now includes multivariate, unsupervised forests, quantile regression and solutions for class imbalanced data.
+New fast interface using subsampling and confidence regions for variable importance.